 - Themes and Approaches in the Historical Study of Religious Cultures (HI993)

 My research interests focus on religious belief and practice in early modern Britain and Europe, particularly the cultural and political impact of the English Reformation (on which I published a general overview in 2003, reissued in a revised second edition in 2012: Reformation England 1480-1642).
 I have also attempted a major narrative account and reinterpretation: Heretics and Believers: A History of the English Reformation (2017).
 My early doctoral work was on the trials and tribulations of the sixteenth-century parish clergy (The Catholic Priesthood and the English Reformation, 1994), and this fed into a continuing interest in the early evangelical movement, and in conservative resistance to the Henrician Reformation (much of this work is collected in my Religious Identities in Henry VIII's England, 2006).
-I have also undertaken a series of studies of rituals and beliefs surrounding the dead, with a particular focus on changing perceptions of the afterlife, revenants, forms of commemoration and the enactment of memory (now collected in Invisible Worlds, 2017).
+I have also undertaken a series of studies of rituals and beliefs surrounding the dead, with a particular focus on changing perceptions of the afterlife, revenants, forms of commemoration and the enactment of memory (now collected together in Invisible Worlds, 2017).
 These research interests culminated in the publication of Beliefs and the Dead in Reformation England in 2002.
 Somewhat to my surprise, they also led me to produce a micro-historical study of a seventeenth-century Anglo-Irish ghost case, Mother Leakey and the Bishop: A Ghost Story (2007).
-Writing Mother Leakey strengthened my commitment to communicating the insights of historical research to a wider audience, seen for example in my The Reformation: A Very Short Introduction (2009) and The Oxford Illustrated History of the Reformation (2015).
+Writing Mother Leakey strengthened a commitment to bringing the insights of historical research to a wider audience, seen for example in my The Reformation: A Very Short Introduction (2009) and The Oxford Illustrated History of the Reformation (2015).
 (See also my webpage on Public Engagement.)
 My most recent project is a cultural-historical study of Luther and the 95 Theses: 1517.

 i) Authored Books: